Tucson ranks last in nation for attracting millennials in new survey

 A new survey ranks Tucson last in the country for attracting millennials, and avocado toast has nothing to do with it.

-Below average wages for young adults is probably why the city lost more than 13 percent of its millennial population between 2012 and 2017, according to the survey released last week by insurance company Haven Life.
+Below average wages for young adults is probably why the city lost more than 13% of its millennial population between 2012 and 2017, according to the survey released last week by insurance company Haven Life.

 That was the biggest decline by far among 54 metropolitan areas with at least 1 million residents.
-Virginia Beach-Norfolk-Newport News metro area came in 53rd with a 6.6 percent drop.
+Virginia Beach-Norfolk-Newport News metro area came in 53rd with a 6.6% drop.

 Local business booster and millennial Zach Yentzer said the results reflect a “brain drain” in the community that began a decade ago during the Great Recession and is only now beginning to ebb.